How Does This Work?

 Why Choose Us?

 We offer hard money loans with minimal documentation.
-If you have at least 20% down for a purchase, or 30% equity for a refinance, we can get your loan approved.
-Westpark Loans does loans the others can’t!
+If you have at least 30% down for a purchase, or 30% equity for a refinance, we can get your loan approved.

-- We can close your loan in as little as 72 hours!
+- We can close your loan as soon as we have all the information

 - Guaranteed lowest rates!